jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

-Transition topic sentence: Because of their joy, these people found joy
+Transition topic sentence: Because of their passion, these people found joy and created unique communities.

+Caleb Woods is passionate about the people of RoleModel software.
+RoleModel software was founded by one of my best friend's dad